NadimGhaznavi/nadim-daniel/index.md

 * Toronto, Ontario
 * April 2013 – June 2013

-Contributed to enhancing and scaling Keek’s computing infrastructure.
-As part of on-call rotations, monitoring the application overnight and performing service restarts when necessary.
-Successfully set up and deployed more than 50 new servers from initial hardware configuration to operational readiness.
-Additionally, remotely established a new Keek site in the Miami data center, managing the entire process from bare metal setup to production deployment.
+- Monitored overnight application performance and executed service restarts to maintain uptime.
+- Deployed 50+ new servers from hardware setup to production readiness, ensuring operational continuity.
+- Established a new site in the Miami data center remotely, managing full deployment from bare metal to live production.

 ---